Nerpz/Learn-by-Example/README.md

 If you've kinda tinkered with html css or js, or you're coming from another language, just start at whichever example looks the most interesting.

-Figure it out!
+As you progress, you may find it hard to figure out certain examples.
+Let me know and I'll be sure to update it with more comments.
+Other than that, figure it out!
 Does this break it?
 Does this work?
 Only one way to find out.
 Try it.
+Don't waste you're time not reading code.
+Reading and trying code is how you progress.
+All the time I wonder if this save will break my code or not, so SAVE OFTEN!

 If you find this repo useful, please let me know.
 I'll continute to add more examples.
+I am in no way a teacher nor have I tested learning by examples like this.
+I do think I could have learned much faster with this strategy, but I didn't have easy beginner examples.